-Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims
+Teen Dating Violence Can Lead To Homicide — And Girls Are The Most Common Victims

 Prevention and help

-The new findings raise two important questions about prevention and intervention, says Bair-Merritt.
+The new findings raise two important questions about prevention and intervention, Bair-Merritt says.

 "How do we talk to teens and children early on about dating violence?" she says, and "How do we set up good interventions?"